aridjayarecipes/cutesrecipes.web.app/content/post/2374-simple-way-to-make-perfect-veggie-black-bean-soup.md

 - "1 salt  pepper"
 recipeinstructions:
 - "Soak beans in a pot of water overnight"
-- "Heat olive oil in large soup pot & cook chopped onion & pepper until soft."
+- "Heat olive oil in large soup pot &amp; cook chopped onion &amp; pepper until soft."
-- "Add beans, veggie stock, chopped tomatoes & all other ingredients.
-Cover & bring to a boil.
-Stir & reduce heat & let simmer for an hour."
+- "Add beans, veggie stock, chopped tomatoes &amp; all other ingredients.
+Cover &amp; bring to a boil.
+Stir &amp; reduce heat &amp; let simmer for an hour."
-- "With a metal laddle smash some of the beans on the bottom of the pot & stir to thicken the soup."
+- "With a metal laddle smash some of the beans on the bottom of the pot &amp; stir to thicken the soup."
-- "Serve in bowl & garnish with chopped scallions, teaspoon of sour cream & chopped tortilla chips."
+- "Serve in bowl &amp; garnish with chopped scallions, teaspoon of sour cream &amp; chopped tortilla chips."
 categories:
 - Recipe
 tags: